-There are eight schools in Indiana that offer a total of 11 master’s in communication programs, eight of which are campus-based and three of which are online.
+There are eight schools in Indiana that offer a total of 10 master’s in communication programs, seven of which are campus-based and three of which are online.
 Among these programs, students can choose from a variety of specializations such as organizational communication, communication studies, and interpersonal communication.
 All schools listed on this page are non-profit educational institutions that have been regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC-NCA).

 Campus-Based Master’s in Communication Programs in Indiana